INTJ vs HSP: Why You Might Be Both (And What That Means)

 One client interaction crystallized this for me years ago.
 A Fortune 500 executive, tested INTJ, mentioned offhand that he couldn’t work productively unless his office temperature was exactly 68 degrees and his desk lamp had a specific color temperature.
 He’d spent thousands on environmental modifications without ever framing his needs as sensitivity.
 In his mind, he was simply optimizing his workspace for maximum efficiency.
 The optimization worked because it accommodated sensory processing needs he’d never explicitly acknowledged.

-Practical Implications for the Highly Sensitive INTJ
+What Are the Practical Implications for Highly Sensitive INTJs?

 Recognizing that type and trait operate on different dimensions opens up practical strategies that might seem contradictory if you’re trying to fit everything into a single framework.